abhaya1310/Messenger-Frontend/architecture.md

 - Uses `lib/api.ts` campaign functions (via `apiClient()`)
 - Uses org + token headers when available

+Credits gating:

+- Campaign run scheduling is protected by a server-authoritative credits system.
+- The Campaign Runs UI performs a credits precheck before attempting to schedule.
+- A run can transition to `waiting_for_credits` if it has been queued but cannot proceed until credits are available.

 ### 5) Auto Campaign Configuration

 - Route: `/auto-campaigns`